mahoneybj/s1-24-intro-app-dev-mahoneybj/README.md

 # Earthquake early warning API

 ## Description
-Rest API Express and node.js.
+Rest API using Express and node.js.
 Earthquake early warning API used to access and modify infomation related to Earthquakes and a warning system.

 ## Table of Contents
 - [API Link](#api-link)